nicholasbishop/able/README.md

       item3: 'the end'
     ]

-The top-level of an Able file is an implicit list.
-The first item in the list must be a pair of `able: <version>`.
-The `able` string must be lower case.
-Currently the only valid `<version>` is 1.
+The top-level of an Able file is an implicit list, meaning it isn't surrounded by square braces.

 ## Encoding